-NASD has deleted the special time limits or deadlines for pleadings in simplified cases, because the time limits would now be the same as those in regular cases.
+The proposed rule would eliminate the current provisions establishing special time limits or deadlines for pleadings in simplified cases, and the time limits would now be the same as those in regular cases.
 Frequent users of the forum report that the time limits in simplified cases are routinely extended under the current rule.
 To provide better guidance to parties, NASD believes that the Code should reflect that, in practice, the time to answer in simplified cases is typically the same as it is in regular cases.

-Under proposed Rule 12800, the single arbitrator would be selected from the chairperson roster, unless the parties agreed otherwise.
+Under proposed Rule 13800, the single arbitrator would be selected from the chairperson roster, unless the parties agreed otherwise.
 The single arbitrator would not be able to request a three-arbitrator panel, and the arbitrator would no longer have the option of dismissing without prejudice a counterclaim or other responsive pleading that increased the amount in dispute above the simplified case threshold.
 If a pleading increased the amount in dispute above the threshold, the case would be administered under the regular provisions of the Code.
-Similarly, the proposed rule would eliminate the ability of the single arbitrator to require a hearing.
-However, a hearing would still be held upon the customer's request.
+If an arbitrator has been appointed, that arbitrator will remain on the panel.
+If a three-arbitrator panel is required, the remaining arbitrators will be appointed by the Director.
+The proposed rule would also eliminate the ability of the single arbitrator to require a hearing.